-When best practices and basic concepts of how remote teams work are missing, problems with remote working arise.
-Here are the common challenges that businesses face;
+Problems with remote working occurs when best practices & fundamental notions of how remote teams work are not included.
+Here are the common challenges businesses face;

-1. Trouble Managing Time: Working from home means there is a lot of hustle that goes around.
+Working from home means a lot of hustle.
 And it’s all too easy to get sidetracked.
-When working from home, here are the things that you can’t avoid like distractions caused by pets, household chores that eat up work hours, family matters, self-created distractions such as the use of the web, social media, gaming, or more due to a lack of monitoring are some of the most significant productivity hindrances.
+When working from home, there are a few must-have distractions that you can’t avoid, like pets, household chores, or any family matter.
+You might end up with self-created distractions such as the web, social media, gaming, or more due to a lack of supervision, which is some of the most significant productivity hindrances.

-5. You’re Experiencing FOMO: Being in an office with your team or other colleagues fosters a sense of community.
+Being in an office with your team or colleagues fosters a sense of community.
 There are inside jokes, after-work cocktails on the spur of the moment, and unexpected events.
-Working from home can make you feel like you’re on the outside looking in.
+Working from home can make you feel like you’re outside looking in.

-Quick plug: If you are considering Remote work, then you might as well consider hiring a dedicated remote development team or a dedicated developer that operates better, collaborates better, and provides services at a better cost.
+Quick plug: If you are considering Remote work, consider hiring a dedicated remote development team or a dedicated developer that operates better, collaborates better, and provides services at a better cost.
 Consider staff augmentation and development services by Netsmartz and boot your IT operations quickly.

-1. Concentrate on Business Goals of Your Cultural Initiatives
+Concentrate on the Business Goals of Your Cultural Initiatives

 Leaders cannot just virtualize components of their company culture and expect all employees to like the experience.
 Avoid just copying and pasting in-person rituals into an online version.
 Instead, consider the purpose of your workplace culture efforts and brainstorm ways to achieve it remotely.

 If one of your company’s cultural traditions is to have quarter-end lunch outings where employees may connect, a virtual lunch meeting will likely provide a different experience.